smosh001/Mias-tutorial/threeJS.md

 </html>
 ```

-Here's a more logical and systematic version of the provided text:

 ## Step 3: Configure Your Background Canvas with CSS

 In your project directory, alongside your `index.html` file, you should locate a CSS file named `style.css`.
 To set your canvas element as the background of your site, add the following code to your `style.css`: